CPVazquez/CS6343Linear/Workflows/WF2/Order/README.md

     * Limit on the number of pizzas allowed per order:
       * Min: 1
       * Max: 20
+    * Detailed results of processed pizza-order:
+      * If enabled, the processed pizza-order JSON object will be printed, in addition to success/failure status.
+      * If disabled, only the success/failure status will be printed for each order.
+In the event of a failure, an error message will also be printed.

 ## Setup
 Machine requirements: